drduh/Purse/README.md

 Both programs are Bash shell scripts which use [GnuPG](https://www.gnupg.org/) to manage passwords and other secrets in encrypted text files.
 Purse is based on asymmetric (public-key) authentication, while pwd.sh is based on symmetric (password-based) authentication.

-While both scripts use a trusted crypto implementation (GnuPG) and safely handle passwords (never saving plaintext to disk), Purse eliminates the need to remember and use a master password - just plug in a YubiKey, enter the PIN, then touch it to decrypt a password to clipboard.
+While both scripts use a trusted crypto implementation (GnuPG) and safely handle passwords (never saving plaintext to disk, only using shell built-ins to handle passwords), Purse eliminates the need to remember a master password - just plug in a YubiKey, enter the PIN, then touch it to decrypt a password to clipboard.

-By using Purse with YubiKey, the risk of master password theft or keylogging is eliminated - only physical possession of the Yubikey AND knowledge of the PIN can unlock the encrypted index and password files.

 # Release notes